-Emily Morse, artistic director of New Dramatists, an artistic home and laboratory for playwrights, is a theater artist whose twenty-five year-career encompasses performing, directing, playwriting, dramaturgy, devising, producing, arts administration, curating, and artistic consulting at theaters and companies of all sizes, including Philadelphia Theatre Company, Actors Theatre of Louisville, New York Theatre Workshop, LMDA, Ping Chong and Co, NADA, HERE, the Wilma, Clubbed Thumb, New Georges, JAW/West Festival – Portland Center Stage, Creative Time, Ripe Time, Cincinnati Playhouse, Culture Project/Women Center Stage, PlayPenn, 13P, Drama League New Directors/New Works, Links Hall, and Re/Union Company at LaMaMa.
-A veteran theater artist with a specialty in the development of new work/new ways, Emily is a Lincoln Center Theatre Directors Lab alumna and NYTW Usual Suspect.
-She has participated in, and benefitted from, a variety of workshops, including Choreography for Directors (Annie-B Parson); Butoh (Dawn Akemi Saito); Viewpoints (J. Ed Araiza); Critical Response and Movement/Stage Composition (Liz Lerman); Playwriting (Eduardo Machado, Suzan-Lori Parks, Karen Hartman); BIG Artist (Chris Wells/Karen Hartman); and Third Bohemia (Todd London and Z Space).
-An avid dance fan, she has practiced various forms, including Swing, Argentine Tango, and Flamenco.
+Emily Morse, artistic director of New Dramatists, an artistic home and laboratory for playwrights, is a theatre artist whose career encompasses performing, directing, playwriting, dramaturgy, devising, producing, arts administration, curating and artistic consulting at theatres and companies of all sizes, including Philadelphia Theatre Company, People’s Light, Actors Theatre of Louisville, New York Theatre Workshop, LMDA, Ping Chong and Co, NADA, LEMA productions, HERE, the Wilma, Clubbed Thumb, New Georges, JAW/West Festival – Portland Center Stage, Creative Time, Ripe Time, Cincinnati Playhouse, Culture Project/Women Center Stage, PlayPenn, 13P, Drama League New Directors/New Works, Links Hall, and Re/Union Company at LaMaMa.
+A veteran theatre artist with a specialty in process-oriented new work, Emily is a Lincoln Center Theatre Directors Lab alumna and NYTW Usual Suspect.
+She has participated in a variety of workshops, including: Choreography for Directors (Annie-B Parson); Butoh (Dawn Akemi Saito); Viewpoints (J. Ed Araiza); Critical Response and Movement/Stage Composition (Liz Lerman); playwriting (Eduardo Machado, Suzan-Lori Parks, Karen Hartman); BIG Artist (Chris Wells/Karen Hartman); Third Bohemia (Todd London and Z Space); Waldorf Education, and Collaborative Leadership.
+An avid dance fan, she has practiced various forms, including study of Swing, Argentine Tango, Flamenco and Gaga.

 She collaborated with Carol Gilligan and Jonathan Gilligan on an adaptation of The Scarlet Letter, and she was also the dramaturg/co-adapter of Innocents, Ripe Time's iteration of The House of Mirth, produced at the Ohio in 2005.
 Other Ripe Time collaborations: The Secret of Steep Ravines, and The Holy Mother of Hadley New York by Barbara Wiechmann.
 The latter was commissioned and co-produced with New Georges.
 With Dickstein, Emily co-curated ShapeShifting, a salon series exploring adaptation.